DoubleMalt/doublemalt.net/content/secure-mails-for-the-masses.md

-Title: Secure Messaging for The Masses - Towards A Magical PGP Workflow
+Title: Secure Email For The Masses - Towards A Magical PGP Workflow - Part 1
 Date: 2014-06-12 19:03
 Category: security
 Tags: security, pgp, mail
-Slug: secure-messaging-for-the-masses
+Slug: secure-email-for-the-masses-1
+Status: Draft

-## tl;dr
+## TL;DR

 PGP encryption of emails is to cumbersome for global adoption.
 We need a workflow that magically enhances email communication with PGP (or similar) if the possibility is there.
+In this post I will outline the obstacles on the way to secure email for everyone.
+I will follow up with posts containing detailed and concrete suggestions on how get rid of them

 ## The State of Affairs: Sorry